 The neck and fingerboard is a thing of beauty.
 The ebony fingerboard is devoid of any embellishment, not even some simple dot markers.
 The fretwork looks decent.

-The electronics are a simple affair: humbuckers are connected to a single volume control, and a standard three-way selector switch.
+The electronics are a simple affair: humbuckers are connected to a single volume control and a standard three-way selector switch.
 Oh, and there’s a killswitch, just for fun.

-As standard practice with RGs, this comes with a super-slim neck for the purpose of keeping playing light and free, so guitarists can shred more.
+As a standard practice with RGs, this comes with a super-slim neck for the purpose of keeping playing light and free, so guitarists can shred more.

 All in all, the parts and construction are pointing towards a great guitar.

 When reviewing intermediate guitars, I generally use a 50 watt, 2×12 hybrid combo.
 It just seems to be the kind of amp the intended player of intermediate guitars would own.
-My own EQ preferences are: bass at six, and middle and treble each at four.
+My own EQ preferences are bass at six, and middle and treble each at four.

 It’s always good to play through a guitar a bit before plugging it in.
 It will identify any issues with the guitar that can sometimes get covered up by the volume and overdrive of an amp.
 With this RG, I can’t detect any fret buzz or anything, and everything sounds fine.
 You can actually hear the resonance of the ash – that bright, hard sound is eyeing up some shredding.

-I feel a bit silly doing it with such a metal guitar, but in the interest of a comprehensive review, it must be done: I plugged in the guitar, and switched it on to the amp’s clean channel.
+I feel a bit silly doing it with such a metal guitar, but in the interest of a comprehensive review, it must be done: I plugged in the guitar and switched it on to the amp’s clean channel.

 Between the three available pickup options, selecting both is the only one worth talking about.
-I just can’t think of an everyday, practical use for either pickup by itself on a clean setting.
+I just can’t think of everyday, practical use for either pickup by itself on a clean setting.
 This isn’t why you bought this guitar!
 Both pickups are fine for when you’re taking a minute when you need clean and clear ringing notes.
 Beautiful.